Jyothis-P/go-rest-framework/README.md

 # go-rest-framework

-An opinionated web framework with go and mongo which can let you hit the ground running for simple REST APIs
+An opinionated Go web framework with MongoDB support for rapid REST API development.
+Simply define your models and get started with your basic CRUD routes.

 ## Features